textX/textX/docs/grammar.rst

 References
 ^^^^^^^^^^

-Other rules can be referenced from each rule.
+Rules can reference each other.
 References are usually used as a RHS of the assignments.
 There are two types of rule references:

 * **Match rule reference** - will *call* other rule.
 When instance of the called rule is created it will be assigned to the attribute on the LHS.
+We say that referred object is contained inside referring object (e.g. they form a :ref:`parent-child relationship <parent-child>`.

   Example::